B05901022/CV2022Final_Face_Landmark_Detection/README.md

 <h2 id = "Visualization"> Visualization </h2>

----
-Our work supports the visualization from [pytorch/captum](https://github.com/pytorch/captum) and [Captum/GradientShap](https://captum.ai/api/gradient_shap.html).
+Our work supports the visualization from [pytorch/captum](https://github.com/pytorch/captum).
 There are five modes you can choose,

 0. Default